MEd in Educational Studies with a focus on Educational Leadership

 MES FAQs

-Who enrolls in the MES?
+Who enrolls in the MES focusing on Educational Leadership?

-MES students have a wide range of professional experiences in education: a typical cohort has educational practitioners from K-12 and higher education classrooms, administration, and leadership; some with the required two years of experience and some with considerably more years.
+MES students have a wide range of professional experiences in education: a typical cohort has educational practitioners from K-12 classrooms, administration, and leadership; some with the required two years of experience and some with considerably more years.
 This diversity supports rich learning conversations, where students routinely share experiences, ask tough questions, and collaboratively build new insights about educational improvement.

-MES students also have a wide range of professional educational interests: to ensure a personally relevant learning experience, students integrate their own areas of interest in educational leadership and/or school improvement into their coursework.
+MES students also have a wide range of professional educational interests: to ensure a personally relevant learning experience, students integrate their own areas of interest in educational leadership and school improvement into their coursework.
 If you choose to join us, you will enjoy a rigorous synthesis of study, discourse, educational research applications, and reflections on implications for professional practice as you build knowledge in your area of educational interest.

 What if I'm not interested in formal leadership?

-Educational improvement is the result of influence at every level of practice: for instance, the teacher who inventively increases student engagement is no less a leader in educational improvement than is the principal who ignites a renewed school-wide commitment to informed practice.
-So, whether you are already in leadership, have aspirations of formal leadership, or want to lead educational change from within the classroom, the MES is designed with educational professionals like you in mind.
-The MES provides you with opportunities to integrate your areas of educational interest into your coursework as you:
+Educational improvement is the result of influence at every level of practice: for instance, informal teacher leaders who support colleagues and themselves to inventively increase student engagement are no less leaders in educational improvement than are the principals who ignite renewed school-wide commitment to informed practice.
+So, whether you are already in leadership, have aspirations of formal leadership, or want to lead educational change informally, the MES, focused on Educational Leadership, is designed with educational professionals like you in mind.

 • explore emergent, evidence-based research findings in educational improvement